 This paper focuses on the OR-join construct in YAWL and proposes a new semantics.
 The decision to enable an OR-join task cannot be made locally: an OR-join task should only be enabled when there is at least one token in one of the input conditions and there is no possibility of a token arriving at one of the yet unmarked input conditions of the OR-join.
 Otherwise, the OR-join task should wait for synchronisation.
-Instead of ignoring other OR-joins on the path, we propose two alternative approaches (optimistic or pessimistic) for OR-joins which are on the path of other OR-joins.
-Reset nets are used as formal basis for OR-join analysis to support cancellation features.
+Instead of ignoring other OR-joins on the path, we propose two alternative approaches (optimistic or pessimistic) for OR-join analysis to support cancellation features.
 This is made possible by the fact that we can abstract from the concepts of YAWL such as multiple instances, composite task and internal state transitions of a task.
 We present transformation rules from a YAWL model with OR-joins to a Reset net for a specific OR-join analysis.
-We then propose an OR-join evaluation algorithm which is based on the backward search techniques for Well-Structured Transition Systems (WSTS).
+We then propose an OR-join evaluation algorithm which is based on the backward search techniques for Well-Structured Transition Systems.
 The algorithm does not yet exploit potential optimisation techniques as e.g. presented in [10].

 To conclude the paper, we would like to emphasise that the results reported in this paper are not limited to YAWL.
 As is indicated in the introduction, many workflow management systems, but also other process-aware information systems (e.g., ERP, CRM, and PDM systems), have problems dealing with the OR-join.
-This paper demonstrates how the OR-join can be realized in an acceptable manner.
+In fact, the problem surfaces in many other domains [19].